The Ultimate Testosterone Replacement Therapy (TRT) Guide

-Patients also run the risk of inadvertently transferring the gel to other people if it's is not fully rubbed-in absorbed and contact is made with the application site or hand used to rub in the gel.
+Patients also run the risk of inadvertently transferring the gel to other people if it is is not fully rubbed-in absorbed and contact is made with the application site or hand used to rub in the gel.

 On the upside, skin patches are easy to apply and they mimic the normal daily raise and fall of T levels.
 However, twice daily applications and reports of skin irritation and redness by 40% of users is enough to dissuade many patients from using this treatment option.

-There isn't much research on mouth patches but preliminary evidence indicates this treatment doesn't negatively affect the liver, does cause peaks and valleys in T levels, nor does it require frequent doctors visits.
+There is not much research on mouth patches but preliminary evidence indicates this treatment does not negatively affect the liver, nor does it require frequent doctors visits. does cause peaks and valleys in T-levels.

-It's not surprising that both medical professional and patients would avoid this treatment option given the liver's crucial role in the human body.
-However, a safer oral formulation called Aveed® is available in Canada and Europe, but not the U.S.
+It is not surprising both medical professional and patients would avoid this treatment option given the liver's crucial role in the human body.

 Over 12 months of TRT on 220 hypogonadal men with Type 2 Diabetes and/or Metabolic Syndrome, 16.4% experienced a decreased in insulin resistance and many patients experience improvements in total and LDL cholesterol, lipoprotein a, body composition, libido, and sexual function.

-A meta-analysis of 18 studies, examining 3,500+ men, concluded that serum androgen levels didn't increase the risk of prostate cancer development.
-These findings suggest that increasing T levels via TRT wouldn't negatively impact the risk of developing prostate cancer.
-On the flipside, some studies indicate TRT may negatively affect the prostate.
+A meta-analysis of 18 studies, examining 3,500+ men, concluded serum androgen levels did not increase the risk of prostate cancer development.
+These findings suggest increasing T levels via TRT would not negatively impact the risk of developing prostate cancer.
+However, some studies indicate TRT may negatively affect the prostate.
 Increasing T levels below clinically deficient levels may also decrease risk of cardiovascular disease and increase cognitive function.